Bunq

 American consumers, particularly younger demographics, have high expectations for the digital experience.
 A polished UI will give a competitive advantage against the often-outdated interfaces of traditional American banks.

-A survey found that57% of people were not likely or very unlikely to have an account with a financial provider that offers a bad mobile experience.
+A survey found that 57% of people were not likely or very unlikely to have an account with a financial provider that offers a bad mobile experience.

 96% of consumers rated their bank's online and mobile app experience as "excellent," "very good," or "good".
-However,59% of users rate their mobile banking experience as "average," indicating a gap between expectations and current offerings.
+However, 59% of users rate their mobile banking experience as "average," indicating a gap between expectations and current offerings.

-High Yield Savings Accounts
+High Yield Accounts

 Medium Resonance / High Competition